allegravia/LaboratorioBioinformatica/esercitazioni/tutorial_on_homology_modelling.md

 ### Step 8: Iteration to correct mistakes
 * When errors in the model are recognised and located, they can be corrected by iterating portions of the homology modeling process.
 * Small errors that are introduced during the optimisation step can be removed by running a shorter molecular dynamics simulation
-* A error in a loop can be corrected by choosing another loop conformation in the loop modeling step
+* An error in a loop can be corrected by choosing another loop conformation in the loop modeling step
 * Large mistakes in the backbone conformation sometimes require the complete process to be repeated with another alignment or even with a different template

 Valuable resources for homology modelling are MODELLER and SWISS-MODEL.